Vaibhavsingh-23/Efficient-Traffic-Analysis/README.md

-# ML Classification - Network Traffic Analysis
+# Efficient Network Traffic Analysis using Machine Learning
 This project aims to analyze and classify a real network traffic dataset to detect malicious/benign traffic records.
 It compares and tunes the performance of several Machine Learning algorithms to maintain the highest accuracy and lowest False Positive/Negative rates.

 ## Data Set (Aposemat IoT-23)